NoreenBrenner/NoreenBrenner/README.md

-- 👋 Hi, I’m @NoreenBrenner, a bioinformaticist and molecular biologist
+- 👋 Hi, I’m @NoreenBrenner, a bioinformaticist and molecular biologist.
+I also know cell biology and developmental biology and have a background in neuroscience, botany, zoology and even linguistics (anthropological linguistics and intercultural communication) and English literature.
 - 👀 I’m interested in programming languages for bioinformatics, including Perl, Python, R, and Java and bioinformatics tools such as Galaxy.
-I also know cell biology and developmental biology and have a background in neuroscience, botany, zoology and even linguistics (anthropological linguistics and intercultural communication) and English literature.
 - 🌱 I’m currently improving my Python skills for bioinformatics with a Coursera class.
 I am also taking a Coursera class on statistics, which is essential for bioinformatics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...